-If you are a computer user who uses more than one language for typing, then you must be knowing the importance of language bar in the taskbar (notification area).
-Sometimes it may act strange and disappear from taskbar.
+If you are a computer user who uses more than one language for typing, then you must be knowing the importance of language bar on the taskbar (notification area).
+Sometimes it may act strange and disappears from the taskbar.
 This simple guide shows how to solve the Language bar missing issue on Windows 10,8.1 and Windows 7 desktop and laptop computers.
-In few cases even after enabling language bar in control panel, it will not appear properly in Windows 7 or Windows 8, 8.1.
+In few cases even after enabling the language bar from the control panel, it will not appear properly.

-You may face this issue mostly after doing Windows or other software update.
-Surprisingly sometimes you will see the language bar when UAC prompts for administrator elevation and it will disappear again on normal mode.
+You may face this issue mostly after doing a Windows or other software updates.
+Sometimes you will see the language bar when UAC prompts for administrator elevation and it will disappear again when it comes to normal mode.

 How to Fix Language Bar Missing Issue in Windows 10, 8.1

 (If you have done this already, go to method 2 straight away)

 You can add the language bar in control panel by following steps,

 Go to Control Panel -> Regional and Language Option -> Keyboards and Languages -> press Change Keyboards